What can blockchain do for the online gaming sector?

 The decentralised nature of blockchain technology means that it has a string of characteristics that could help tackle the issue of transparency and security of player funds and data in the iGaming industry.
 As blockchain is not controlled by a single, centralised user, it is almost impossible to change the underlying data stored within a blockchain.
 A blockchain is built to verify transactions and number generation across an immutable network, with no single entity or user able to gain an advantage at any stage.

 This key characteristic of blockchain has enabled the iGaming sector to develop ‘provably fair’ online gambling for valued customers.
-All kinds of iGaming, from online lotteries and online slots through to table games and bingo, can display and verify all payouts an online casino makes within its blockchain. iGaming operators are increasingly incorporating their casino games – powered by random number generators (RNG) – within blockchains to keep the outcome of their slots and table games fully decentralised and verifiable; thus reassuring customers that they are getting a fair crack at the whip of trying to win.
+All kinds of iGaming, from online lotteries and online slots through to table games and bingo, can display and verify all payouts an online casino makes within its blockchain.
+Click to get more details about crypto bingo. iGaming operators are increasingly incorporating their casino games – powered by random number generators (RNG) – within blockchains to keep the outcome of their slots and table games fully decentralised and verifiable; thus reassuring customers that they are getting a fair crack at the whip of trying to win.
 Sites like Wink Slots are experiencing a growth in their player base due largely to the fact they are offering fairer gameplay, powered by a trusted RNG.

 Most successful iGaming cryptocurrencies launched in recent times:

-Blockchain technology has been heavily behind the launch of a brand-new decentralised sports betting exchange, designed to give bettors the flexibility and freedom to place wagers using multiple cryptocurrencies.
+Blockchain technology has been heavily behind the launch of brand-new decentralized sports betting exchange, designed to give bettors the flexibility and freedom to place wagers using multiple cryptocurrencies.